alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Environment/SpinSpeedLevel-v1.md

-# org.alljoyn.SmartSpaces.Environment.TargetSpinSpeedLevel version 1
+# org.alljoyn.SmartSpaces.Environment.SpinSpeedLevel version 1

 ## Theory of Operation

-This interface provides the capability to set a target level of spin speed in Clothes Washers or Clothes Washer-Dryers.
+This interface provides the capability to set the level of spin speed in Clothes Washers or Clothes Washer-Dryers.
 The values are usually associated to descriptive labels or physical quantities (usually expressed in RPM).